-- Repo 105. - When Matt Eicher was quoted as saying "we didn't care about Repo 105" he meant that he didn't care from a risk perspective, as it had no impact on the overall risk of the firm. - If the SEC had known about Repo 105, we would have sought the advice of Corporate Finance as to whether Lehman should have disclosed it. - Leverage was already coming down, Lehman didn't need Repo 105. - Repo 105 was legal under UK law. - The SEC found out about Repo 105 in January 2010 when it saw the Valukas report. - The SEC stated that one other firm admitted it was doing Repo 105 transactions, and it will have to disclose it. - After Bear Stearns, Lehman clearly was the next firm in line to fail because it was also heavy on mortgages and didn't have other big businesses.
-Lehman had high real estate risk and less capital than other firms (Goldman, Morgan).
-JPM and money market funds also had a role in bringing Lehman down in the sense of depriving it of funding. - Lehman was better capitalized than Bear Stearns had been but also had a bigger balance sheet.
-Lehman had \$27 billion in capital and \$80 billion in long-term debt.
-Lehman was highly leveraged and had a small customer base. - Lehman was still able to get capital in June of 2008 (approximately \$7 or \$8 billion). - Lehman failed because it had too many illiquid assets on its books.
+- When Matt Eicher was quoted as saying "we didn't care about Repo 105" he meant that he didn't care from a risk perspective, as it had no impact on the overall risk of the firm. - o If the SEC had known about Repo 105, it would have required Lehman to disclose it. - o Leverage was already coming down, Lehman didn't need Repo 105. - o Repo 105 was legal under UK law. - o The SEC found out about Repo 105 in January 2010 when it saw the Valukus report. - o The SEC stated one other firm admitted it was doing Repo 105 transactions, and it will have to disclose it. - After Bear Stearns, Lehman clearly was the next firm in line to fail because it was also heavy on mortgages and didn't have other big businesses.
+Lehman had high real estate risk and less capital.
+JPM and money market funds also had a role in bringing Lehman down. - Lehman was better capitalized than Bear Stearns had been but also had a bigger balance sheet.
+Lehman had \$27 billion in capital and \$80 billion in long term debt.
+Lehman was highly leveraged and had a small customer base. - Lehman was still able to get capital in June of 2008 (approx. \$7 or \$8 billion). - Lehman failed because it had too many illiquid assets on its books.
 Poor communications and a disbelief in what was happening contributed too.
-Lehman had about \$55 billion in illiquid assets. - Lehman tried to salvage the firm with the Spinco deal, which it told the SEC about. - In August Lehman was still optimistic. - Mike Macchiaroli does not believe the broker-dealer failed, it was very liquid.
-There were massive losses at the holding company level. - Barclays got a great deal on Lehman they paid \$250 million and received billions of dollars worth of assets. - In August of 2008 Mike Macchiaroli was concerned that Lehman might fail. - People at Lehman that Mike Macchiaroli dealt with: - Chris O'Meara - o Ed Grieb - o Martin Kelly - Dave Goldfarb - o Tom Russo
+Lehman had \$55 billion in illiquid assets. - Lehman tried to salvage the firm with the Spinco deal, which it told the SEC about. - Erin Callan and Richard Fuld thought Lehman's only hope was selling Lehman.
+They were hoping that the Fed would save them. - In June/July of 2008 Lehman asked the Treasury Department for \$100 million to provide liquidity to Lehman. - In August Lehman was still optimistic. - Mike Macchiaroli does not believe the broker-dealer failed, it was very liquid.
+There were massive losses at the holding company level.

+- Barclays got a great deal on Lehman they paid \$250 million and received billions of dollars worth of assets.

+- In August of 2008 Mike Macchiaroli knew Lehman was going down.

+- People at Lehman that Mike Macchiaroli dealt with:

+- o O'Mara

+- o Ed Greeb

+- o Martin Kelly

+- o Dave Goldfarb

+- ° Tom Russo